-Once their priorities have been identified, and they’ve started to straighten out the chaos, it’s time to delegate.
+Once their priorities have been identified and they’ve started straightening out the chaos, it’s time to delegate.
 One way to identify tasks that can be delegated is by looking at any recurring items on their checklist and asking themselves: Can someone else do this?
 Or could someone else be trained to do this?

 This is where the concept of "giving away Legos" comes into play.
-If you’re not familiar with Molly Graham’s article "Give Away Your Legos" and Other Commandments for Scaling Startups, we highly recommend giving it a read – it has become central to our understanding of what being "culture first" means, so much so that we ended up interviewing Molly on the topic of scaling culture in this episode of the Culture First podcast.
+If you’re unfamiliar with Molly Graham’s article "Give Away Your Legos" and Other Commandments for Scaling Startups, we highly recommend reading it.
+It has become central to our understanding of what being "culture first" means, so much so that we interviewed Molly on scaling culture in this episode of the Culture First podcast.

 But, to summarize – if something can be delegated, it probably should be.
-New managers should try to avoid being a middle person unless absolutely necessary.
-At times, this can be an emotional process, as some things are hard to let go of.
+New managers should try to avoid being a middle person unless essential.
+Sometimes, this can be emotional, as some things are hard to let go of.
 But it can also be an opportunity for them to empower their direct reports – or, in some cases, their peers – to take on more responsibility in areas that will offer them growth opportunities.

 Tip #5.
 Track down a mentor

-We encourage new managers to identify a couple of people they’d like to learn from, whether they’re inside or outside of the manager’s organization, and simply ask them to share their expertise or skills!
-If they’re not sure how to go about this, a good place to start is asking the potential mentor for an initial 15 or 30-minute conversation is an excellent place to start.
+We encourage new managers to identify a couple of people they’d like to learn from, whether inside or outside the manager’s organization, and ask them to share their expertise or skills!
+If they’re unsure how to proceed, asking the potential mentor for an initial 15 or 30-minute conversation is an excellent place to start.

-In this meeting, they can describe the kind of coaching or guidance they’re looking for.
+In this meeting, they can describe the kind of coaching or guidance they seek.
 The mentor might also possess knowledge that the prospective mentee is unaware of, so they could ask the mentor some open questions that will allow the mentee to get to know them a little better.
-The most important thing here is that the mentee demonstrates a willingness to learn, and follow through on commitments.
-They should let the mentor know that the mentor’s time is respected, and will not be taken for granted.
+The most important thing is that the mentee is willing to learn and follow through on commitments.
+They should let the mentor know that the mentor’s time is respected and will not be taken for granted.

-After this meeting, if the prospective mentor agrees to start a mentor-mentee relationship, the new manager should propose the frequency and duration of meetings, as well as some initial challenges they’d like help with.
+After this meeting, if the prospective mentor agrees to start a mentor-mentee relationship, the new manager should propose the frequency and duration of meetings and some initial challenges they’d like help with.

 Tip #6.
 Go hard on soft skills